Question from Gabe: I recently retired after a long career in public service and I’m planning to start a second career as a professional photographer.

 The bottom line is this: I don’t believe you need to “spring” for a domain name (although they are dirt cheap these days) in order to present yourself and your photography business in a favorable light.
 Gmail should work just fine for you in my opinion.

-Bonus tip #1: This fantastic Kindle ebook explains how to use Facebook marketing to promote and improve your business.
+Bonus tip: This Kindle ebook explains how to use Facebook marketing to promote and improve your business.